gocardless/bucket-store/README.md

 => true
 ```

+## Development

+### Running tests
+BucketStore comes with both unit and integration tests.
+While unit tests can be run by simply
+executing `bundle exec rspec`, integration tests require running minio locally.
+We provide an
+helper script (`scripts/run-minio.sh`) that spins up a pre-configured docker container with
+a single test bucket.
+Once minio has started, integration tests can be executed with
+`bundle exec rspec --tag integration`.

 ## License & Contributing

 * BucketStore is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).